7kayoh/Lydie/README.md

 # Lydie (previously FrappéUI)
 Version 1.0

+> [!IMPORTANT]
+> Lydie is currently being rebuilt from the ground up.
+This new version brings major changes, including a redesigned structure and updated design.
+Development on the current version is paused for now.
+For more details, check out the [Discord server](https://discord.gg/JSHRQkrafN).

 ## What is this?
 This is the first iteration of the FrappéUI component library.
 Named after Lydie Malen from Atelier because she has a unique sense of art, so do we when we are creating Lydie.